Why Central Banks Are Losing the Money War to Crypto

 By Ronnie Huss | Web3 Strategist | AI x Infrastructure Explorer | Future Systems Thinker

-Christine Lagarde didn’t mince words.
+Christine Lagarde didn’t exactly mince words.

-In a recent press statement, the European Central Bank (ECB) president warned that stablecoins and crypto-denominated networks could disrupt “monetary sovereignty” and trigger a “disaster” for the Euro.
+In a recent press statement, the European Central Bank (ECB) president warned that stablecoins and crypto-denominated networks posed a threat to “monetary sovereignty” and could trigger what she called a “disaster” for the Euro.
+The mainstream financial press ran with it as a crisis narrative, the kind of thing that generates clicks and concerned LinkedIn posts.

 🧠 The Real Threat to the Euro Isn’t Crypto Volatility – It’s Dollar Dominance